Cost-Based Approach to Complexity: A Common Denominator?: Some approaches to complexity

 Given a specific computation, the respective order of complexity quantifies the amount of computational resources (typically processing time and/or memory capacity) required for its effective calculation.
 For example, adding two vectors containing $N$ elements each is characterized by computational complexity order of $O(N)$, where $O()$ stands for the `big O' notation.
 In this particular example, it is meant that adding the two vectors will involve a number of additions proportional to $N$.
 Observe that there are some intricacies in determining the $O()$.
 For instance, adding three vectors with $N$ elements each will imply $2N$ additions, but we still get the same $O(N)$ for this case.
 It is not often easy to calculate the $O()$ of a given operation, and the reader is referred to the respective literature for more information on this important and interesting area (e.g. \cite{Papadimitriou1993,cooper1990,monasson1999}).
 While the order of complexity provides a formal way to quantify some aspect of the complexity of a computation, it cannot be directly applied to characterizing the complexity of entities and it may not be known or determinable in certain situations.

-Though computational complexity provides substantially important subsidies for computation, it is possible to think of simple programs, which have high computational complexity.
-For instance, the calculation of the $P$ power of an $N \times N$ matrix is short and simple, but involves a relatively high computational complexity of $O(PN^2)$.
+Though computational complexity provides substantially important subsidies for classifying types of algorithms, it is possible to think of simple programs which have high computational complexity.
+For instance, the concept and code for calculating the $P$ power of an $N \times N$ matrix is short and simple, but involves a relatively high computational complexity of $O(PN^2)$.
 It should be observed that this operation can be performed more effectively after the matrix is diagonalized, implying in a substantially more complex code.

+\textbf{Transients and Steady-states:} The state of a given system can be characterized by a set of constants and measurements or dynamic variables of that system.
+We can also use the values of these variables to define a point in the \emph{phase space} corresponding to that state (see Figure~\ref{PhaseSpace}).
+The phase space can be understood as a space that corresponds to the possible states of the dynamic variables involved in a dynamical system (e.g.~\cite{nolte2010}).
+The dynamics in a system can be at two main types of regimes: \emph{transient} or \emph{steady-state}.

+The \emph{Steady-state} can also be characterized by a configuration of parameters that makes the state of a given system invariant in time, or locally restrict in the phase-space (e.g. an oscillation), as it reaches an equilibrium.~\cite{moxnes2016}

+However, throughout the evolution of a system, it may have a period along which its parameter and dynamical variables suffer alterations in order to allow the system to a change in the phase or state, going from a regime to another.
+In the phase-space, that period is usually called a \emph{transient}.~\cite{moxnes2016}

-\textbf{Dynamical Systems Complexity:} The area of dynamical systems has been extensively (e.g. \cite{peitgen2006chaos,waldrop1993complexity,kauffman1996home}) developed in order to represent the interaction along time between the components of a given system.
-One of the main concerns in that area is to identify if the systems dynamics will converge to a steady state in the long term and how the long term behavior depends on its initial condition~\cite{rickles2007}.
+\textbf{Dynamical Systems Complexity:} The area of dynamical systems has been extensively (e.g. \cite{peitgen2006chaos,waldrop1993complexity,kauffman1996home,d2021complexity,rosenkrantz2021,kinouchi2020}) developed in order to represent the interaction along time between the components of a given system.
+One of the main concerns in that area is to identify if the systems dynamics will converge to a steady state in the long term and how the long term behavior then depends on its initial condition.~\cite{rickles2007}

-Another related concept is the Lyapunov's coefficient~\cite{boeing2016,angelo2009}, which measures how fast the distance between two infinitesimally close trajectories in the phase space depart one from the other.
+Another related concept is the Lyapunov's coefficient,~\cite{boeing2016,angelo2009} which measures how fast the distance between two infinitesimally close trajectories in the phase space increases when the trajectories depart one from the other.
 This coefficient, henceforth expressed as $\lambda$, can be defined in terms of the following equation: